Computing the Paschen curve for argon with speed-limited particle-in-cell simulation: Collisions in SLPIC

 Before discussing collisions in SLPIC, we briefly review the pertinent aspects of collisions in PIC.
 In PIC-MCC, a binary macroparticle collision is not at all the same as a binary collision between two physical particles.
 The collision between two macroparticles must statistically represent collisions between the two swarms of physical particles represented by the macroparticles.
 The spatial distribution of physical particles is usually assumed to be uniform within the same grid cell containing the macroparticle centers, regardless of the macroparticle shape $S$ [cf.~Eq.~(\ref{eq:Ansatz})], and zero outside that cell.

-For concreteness, let us consider electron impact ionization in PIC-MCC.
+For concreteness, let us consider electron impact ionization in PIC-MCC, in which a primary electron collides with a primary neutral atom, resulting in the scattering of the primary electron, the neutral ``becoming'' an ion, and the ``creation'' of a secondary electron.
+(Although there are other kinds of collisions, e.g., elastic or excitation, between electrons and neutrals that do not ionize, we consider only ionizing collisions for simplicity.)
 A primary electron macroparticle $p$ with weight $w_{p0}$ and velocity $\mathbf{v}_{p0}$ collides with a neutral macro-atom with $w_{n0}$ and $\mathbf{v}_{n0}$.
-Each primary macroparticle will be split into two parts: one part (weights $w_{p1}$ and $w_{n1}$) represents uncollided particles with unchanged velocities, while the other part ($w_{p1}'$ and $w_{n1}'$) represents the scattered particles---in principle there can be many scattered macroparticles with different velocities, but for simplicity we will assume at most one per primary species, with velocities $\mathbf{v}_{p1}'$ and $\mathbf{v}_{n1}'$.
-In addition, a secondary electron and ion are created with $w_{se}$, $\mathbf{v}_{se}$, and $w_{si}$, $\mathbf{v}_{si}$.
-Conservation of particle number requires $w_{p0}=w_{p1}+w_{p1}'$, $w_{n0}=w_{n1}+w_{n1}'$, and $w_{p1}'=w_{n1}'=w_{se}=w_{si}=W_c$, where $W_c$ is the number of (physical-particle) collisions expected to take place when the two macroparticles ``collide.''
+The primary electron macroparticle will be split into two parts: one part with weight $w_{p1}$ represents uncollided electrons and the other with weight $w_{p1}'$ represents scattered primary electrons (recoiling from having just ionized atoms).
+Similarly, $w_{n1}$ is the weight of uncollided neutrals, and $w_{i}$ the weight of ``scattered'' neutrals, which are really ions and are now subject to acceleration in the applied electric field.
+In addition, secondary electrons are created with weight~$w_{se}$.
+In principle there could be many scattered/secondary macroparticles with different velocities, but for simplicity we will assume at most one per primary species.
+The uncollided particles retain the original velocities; the other particles must be assigned new velocities according to the ionization process: $\mathbf{v}_{p1}'$, $\mathbf{v}_{i}$, and $\mathbf{v}_{se}$.
+Conservation of subatomic particles requires $w_{p0}=w_{p1}+w_{p1}'$, $w_{n0}=w_{n1}+w_{i}$, and $w_{p1}'=w_{i}=w_{se}=W_c$, where $W_c$ is the number of (physical-particle) collisions expected to take place when the two macroparticles ``collide.''

 The expected number of collisions $W_c$ within a time interval $\Delta t$ in a cell volume $\Delta V$ between two arbitrary particle distributions, $f_p$ (primary electrons) and $f_n$ (neutrals) is

 where $\sigma(\mathbf{v}_r)$ is the collision cross-section, which depends on the relative velocity $\mathbf{v}_r$ between colliding particles.
 To calculate $W_c$ between two PIC macroparticles in the same grid cell, we substitute the appropriate distributions, i.e., $f_p(\mathbf v) = (w_{p0}/\Delta V) \delta^3(\mathbf{v} - \mathbf{v}_{p0})$ and $f_n(\mathbf{v})=(w_{n0}/\Delta V)\delta^3(\mathbf{v} - \mathbf{v}_{n0})$, ignoring the shape functions of the macroparticles, treating them as uniform in one cell and zero outside.
 The expected number of collisions between the two macroparticles is then